 Personal Refreshments and Clothing

 You can bring personal supplies and extra clothes for the race.
-Personal supply stations will be situated at the 10km mark for the half marathon.
+Personal supply stations will be situated at the 10km mark.

 Personal supplies must be delivered at the starting area clearly marked with the runner’s bib number and name.